dangoslen/SQL-Reusability-Blog-Example/README.md

 # SQL-Reusability-Blog-Example
 This is a very basic tutorial around how to use UDTTs and TVFs in SQL Server to do some basic statistics gathering.
 The goal is to explain some of the nuances of implementing SQL queries and functions with this pattern.

+To read the full example, check out the post here: http://blog.bandwidth.com/attaining-reusability-in-sql-server-part-ii/